Last Updated on: 26th November 2021, 09:46 am

 Retail price- Display price set by you on the online store

-There are some overhead costs you can add such as paying a graphic designer to make a logo or beautify your online store.
+You can add some overhead costs, such as paying a graphic designer to make a logo or beautify your online store.

 However, it may not be a requirement in all cases because all eCommerce platforms provide easy drag & drop and other handy features for easy designing a store.